 The elements that can make up a great, lasting, serious relationship seemed to manifest beautifully.
 I was very happy.
 It felt right.
 I was in love.
 It was going to be a great thing.
 My marriage had failed.
 I was fragile but I thought maybe there was just a new beginning for me after all.
 Someone who would make me whole.
 Someone who would make me happy.
 Someone who loved me! and it was new, it was fresh.
 It was great.

-Her birthday was coming up.
+Her birthday was coming up quick.
 I had just met her but I knew this was important for her.
 She mentioned several times that she hardly ever celebrated her birthday, even while she was a child.
 She started to talk about her parents and made me discover a dark world where, as a little girl, she had to fend for herself, abandoned.
 She was left behind in a babysitters’ house with very rare visits from mom and dad.
 When they finally picked her up, the first infraction was followed but a threat back to the nanny, which often followed.
 She was petrified of being sent away again.
 A word, a mistake, a look, a mood and she was returned like a bad omen.

-Her birthday came and I surprised her at Taverna Opa with a full table of friends; my friends really, because she didn’t have any.
+Anyways, her birthday came and I surprised her at Taverna Opa with a full table of friends; my friends really, because she didn’t have any.
 My mom was there with my brother and maybe ten others who welcomed her with smiles and gifts and we were all just happy to share this moment with her and celebrate her birthday properly.

 Julie was shy.
 She was like a fish out of the water.
 She mumbled at me that the attention made her very uncomfortable.
 And she ordered a shot of tequila.
 We all joined her, ordered Greek food, laughed… And she ordered another shot of tequila, and another, … and another… and another… My mom gave me a few questionable looks.
 We were all surprised.
 It was not normal.
 She was going way overboard but I had never seen her do this before…